 How our microcredit works

 The women form a credit group of five people, one of which, the chairwoman, is in charge.
 The chairwoman supervises the weekly repayments and, if needed, supports with financial accounting.
 She is also the first point of contact for our project manager.
-Our Tanzanian team frequently visits the companies of the women and reports to the board in the Netherlands on a weekly basis.
+Our Tanzanian team frequently visits the companies of the women and reports to the board in the Netherlands.
 They also coach the women to help make their company as successful as possible.
 In addition to the weekly meetings of the credit groups there are also larger meetings held, where all participants come together and share their learnings.
 Learning how to save, a very uncommon practice in Tanzania, is part of this.

 After the repayment